The Illusion of Thinking Isn’t the Threat. The Absence of Judgment Is.

 • What ambiguity has been left unresolved in the input?

-And the only place that can be enforced is upstream.
+And the only place that can be enforced is at the pre-execution boundary — where you decide which actions are allowed to run at all.

 Why Prompt Engineering Was a Bandaid

-For a while, “prompt engineering” was sold as the fix — layer more words, get better answers.
-But it’s not engineering.
-It’s patchwork.
+For a while, “prompt engineering” was sold as the fix — add more instructions, get better answers.

 That means:

-• Designing for downstream integrity before any prompt is written
+• Designing for downstream integrity before any tool executes

 The Blind Spot is Not Intelligence.
 It’s Constraint.